randombits-dev/astro-font-picker/README.md

 ## Usage

-Astro Font Picker is a Dev Toolbar integration.
-It will show up as a new icon in the dev toolbar, which is enabled by default Astro 4.0 and above.
+Astro Font Picker will show up as a new icon in the dev toolbar, which is enabled by default in Astro 4.0 and above.

 Choose a font type and a font family from the dropdowns.
 The font will be applied to the body element of your site.